lornajane/web-frontend-api-backend/README.md

 In the `web` directory, run `composer install`.

-In `lib\ApiClient` there are hardcoded URLs which point to where your API is.
+Change line 9 of the file web/public/index.php to where your API is.

 Your webroot is the `public` directory.